Jo Malone White Jasmine & Mint (2007) {Perfume Review}

 White-Jasmine-Mint-Malone.jpg

-If the title of the perfume, White Jasmine and Mint by Jo Malone, seems to suggest an unusually fresh and airy rendition of jasmine thanks to the addition of mint, in reality the perfume surprises you with its slightly more complex dual character, which reveals a warm and rich creamy facet.
+If the title of the perfume, White Jasmine and Mint by Jo Malone, seems to suggest an unusually fresh and airy rendition of jasmine thanks to the addition of mint, in reality the perfume surprises you with its slightly more complex dual character revealing a warm and rich creamy facet.
+The fragrance is signed by perfumer David Apel.

 The jasmine is light rather than indolic and is comparable to the scent of jasmine rising up from a cup of tea blended with the flower’s petals.
 There is a light creamy woody facet.
 Citrus-y notes contribute to a lightening-up of the scent; it gives it a faint chypre effect although the scent is more readily described as a “fresh floral”.

 The dry-down is fresh, clean, feminine, and lightly musky.
-It seems that a man could pull it off, thanks to the scent’s green and woody facets.
+It seems that a man could pull off wearing it, thanks to the scent's green and woody facets.

 Notes: Jo Malone mint accord with wild mint, peppermint leaf, Jo Malone heirloom jasmine harvested in Grasse, chamomile, coriander, cardamom, bergamot, mace, cassis, ylang-ylang, orange flower, May rose absolute, muguet, cedar, Jo Malone musk, mate absolute, vetiver, prune, gaïac wood.